Who was Willard Legrand Bundy?

 Career

-He devised his time-recorder during the 1880s.
-In 1887, Willard Legrand Bundy applied to be granted a patent, and in 1888, he was granted one (US patent 393205).
-Harlow Elisha, his brother and a business-minded one, encouraged Willard Legrand Bundy to start a business with him.
-On September 30, 1889, they established the Bundy Manufacturing Recording Company, Binghamton, together with his brother.
+Harlow Elisha, his younger brother, who was also business-minded, encouraged Willard Legrand Bundy to start a business with him.
+On September 30, 1889, they established the Bundy Manufacturing Recording Company, Binghamton, together.
 This company was to manufacture Willard’s Workman’s Time Recorder invention.

 Bundy Manufacturing Company decided to merge with other companies dealing with time records in 1900, resulting in the International Time Recorder Company (ITR).
-ITR later, in 1911, merged with another company, Tabulating Machine Co., Hollerith, with a different company.
+ITR later, in 1911, merged with another company, Tabulating Machine Co., Hollerith.
+This New York incorporation formed the Computing-Tabulating-Recording Company, a forerunner of the International Business Machines Corporation, one of the world’s most famous.

 Willard Legrand Bundy was also dismissed by his brother, Harlow.
 Harlow claims that Willard Legrand was the actual inventor of the new patent and not his son.
 According to Harlow, this violated Willard Legrand’s contract with the Bundy Company.
 Willard Legrand denied these allegations unshakably.